SymfonyCasts/testing/sfcasts/ep1/hungry-dinos.md

 # Filtering Out Hungry Dino's

-Instead of seeing our dinos on the dashboard, we're seeing a `TypeError` for the `GithubService`:
+Instead of seeing our dinos on the dashboard, we're seeing a `TypeError` for `GithubService`:

-> Return value must be of type `App\Enum\HealthStatus`, `null` returned
+> Return value must be of type `HealthStatus`, `null` returned

-Which isn't doing a good job at telling us *what* the problem really is.
+Which isn't doing a good job of telling us *what* the problem really is.
 Thanks to the stack trace provided by Symfony, this looks like it's being caused by a `Status: Hungry` label.
 On GitHub, Dennis is hungry again after finishing his daily exercise routine.